 5. Include a Call to Action

 You can’t measure true engagement by open rates.
 Open rates don’t pay the bills.
 Open rates don’t set up one-on-one appointments.
 A call to action is really the only way to know if your email was successful.
-The more your contacts engage and the more value they find in your content – the more likely they will be receptive to coming in for a consultation.
+The more your prospects engage and the more value they find in your content – the more likely they will be receptive to coming in for a consultation.
 Additionally, once they’ve engaged, you can continue to follow up with helpful and relevant content until it’s acceptable to ask for a meeting.

 6. Craft Messaging That Resonates